BritishKoalaTea/tdd-js/README.md

 There are 22 tests total.
 Right now, three pass, those are demonstration tests to show you how to do some test setup.

+To run just one test, use 'npm run test -t test/dates.test.js'

 ## Work them in this order: maths, stringy, songs, dates. ##

 Tests for: